otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/01-unity-recap.md

 21. In the **Player Input** component, set the **Events > Player > Run** property to the **PlayerController > OnMove** method.

 ![](../resources/img/01/06-player/20.png)

+22. Run the game and test the animations.
+You will notice that the player will animate when they are idle, walking and running.
+However, the animations for moving left is not working correctly.
+This is because the player is not flipping when moving left.

+**Task:** Currently, the player walks and runs at the same speed.
+Update the **PlayerController.cs** script to make the player run faster when the **IsRunning** parameter is set to **true**.

+## Flip Sprite